scalingdata/gowinlog/README.md

 # gowinlog
-Go library for subscribing to Windows Event Log
+Go library for subscribing to the Windows Event Log.

 Usage
 =======

 In Go, create a watcher and subscribe to some log channels.
-Listen on the Event() and Error() channels to receive events:
+Events and errors are coerced into Go structs and published on the `Event()` and `Error()` channels.
+Every channel maintains a bookmark which can be stored and used to resume processing at the last message.

 ```
 package main